Get insider access

 Yes

 These keyboards are also available in various other Keychron K Pro, Gateron G Pro, or Low Profile Gateron Mechanical switches options.
-While we expect all Blue switch options to be similarly loud, Red and Brown switches are considerably quieter.
+While we expect all Blue switch options to be similarly loud, the Red and Brown switches are considerably quieter.

 Typing Experience